tekknolagi/tekknolagi.github.com/_posts/2017-10-06-how-to-shoot-yourself-in-the-foot-without-really-trying.md

 > converted to true.
 For direct-initialization (8.5), a prvalue of type
 > std::nullptr_t can be converted to a prvalue of type bool; the resulting
 > value is false.

+and in our case this happens in the copy-initialization of `d`.

 So what does that mean?
 It means that the right side (of type `Datum *`), did not match against `Datum(int)`, `Datum(std::string)`, or `Datum(const char *)`,